 - God gave to early man great abilities, such as the abilities to develop musical instruments or metallurgy (Genesis 4:21-22).
 He made the first man, Adam, not as descended from an ape-like ancestor, but with abilities to function in all capacities, including language.

 - Languages do not evolve.
 Rather, they have “devolved” since Adam as words change meanings over time and lose their original significance.
 One Scriptural and modern example of this is the word “gay” in James (2:3) where it is used to refer to “gay clothing.”
-Clearly, “gay” did not mean “homosexual.”
+Clearly, “gay” did not mean “homosexual” as in modern terminology.